zuplo/docs/blog/2022-04-28-dynamic-rate-limiting/index.md

 Length: 2 minutes

+TL;DR It's not the bogeyman that's gonna get you.
+It's your customers.

 Before launching any API program you need to think about protection.
 Many API developers don't think they need to worry about rate-limiting because they aren't a target for hackers.
-That's probably true in the early days, but it isn't the hackers that are gonna get you.
-It's your customers.
+That's probably true in the early days, but it isn't the hackers that are going to DoS you; it's your prized customers.

 The most common type of API abuse isn't malicious, it's accidental.
 It's a misplaced for-loop in your partners code that takes you down.
 This happens often.